meese-os/meeseOS-manual/src/guide/filesystem/README.md

 ## Adapters

-A *Adapter* is a module that makes the actual requests on behalf of OS.js APIs.
+An *Adapter* is a module that makes the actual requests on behalf of MeeseOS APIs.

 An example is the included `system` which uses the APIs provided by the server, which uses the underlying node `fs` module to provide a filesystem via the underlying OS.